fjkiani/oncology-coPilot/cursorRules.md

 Snippet: This is a snippet of the search result
 If needed, you can further use the web_scraper.py file to scrape the web page content.

-Lessons
-User Specified Lessons
-You have a python venv in ./venv.
-Use it.
-Include info useful for debugging in the program output.
-Read the file before you try to edit it.
-Due to Cursor's limit, when you use git and gh and need to submit a multiline commit message, first write the message in a file, and then use git commit -F <filename> or similar command to commit.
-And then remove the file.
-Include "[Cursor] " in the commit message and PR title.
 Cursor learned
-For search results, ensure proper handling of different character encodings (UTF-8) for international queries Add debug information to stderr while keeping the main output clean in stdout for better pipeline integration When using seaborn styles in matplotlib, use 'seaborn-v0_8' instead of 'seaborn' as the style name due to recent seaborn version changes
+*   For search results, ensure proper handling of different character encodings (UTF-8) for international queries
+*   Add debug information to stderr while keeping the main output clean in stdout for better pipeline integration
+*   When using seaborn styles in matplotlib, use 'seaborn-v0_8' instead of 'seaborn' as the style name due to recent seaborn version changes
-Use 'gpt-4o' as the model name for OpenAI's GPT-4 with vision capabilities When using f-strings with JSON templates, double the curly braces {{ and }} to escape them properly and avoid format specifier errors
+*   Use 'gpt-4o' as the model name for OpenAI's GPT-4 with vision capabilities
+*   When using f-strings with JSON templates, double the curly braces {{ and }} to escape them properly and avoid format specifier errors
-When working with experimental models like gemini-2.0-flash-thinking-exp-01-21, always implement fallback mechanisms to standard models in case the experimental model is unavailable
+*   When working with experimental models like gemini-2.0-flash-thinking-exp-01-21, always implement fallback mechanisms to standard models in case the experimental model is unavailable
-For options data, use RapidAPI directly instead of the YahooFinanceConnector class to avoid compatibility issues with the OptionChainQuote initialization
+*   For options data, use RapidAPI directly instead of the YahooFinanceConnector class to avoid compatibility issues with the OptionChainQuote initialization
-When processing options data from RapidAPI, create a mapping of strikes to straddles for easier lookup and processing of call and put data
+*   When processing options data from RapidAPI, create a mapping of strikes to straddles for easier lookup and processing of call and put data
-When implementing the display_analysis function in Streamlit, ensure it combines all necessary display components (market overview, ticker analysis, technical insights, learning points) to avoid NameError exceptions
+*   When implementing the display_analysis function in Streamlit, ensure it combines all necessary display components (market overview, ticker analysis, technical insights, learning points) to avoid NameError exceptions
-Python 3.9 requires `typing.Union` and `typing.Tuple` for type hints instead of the `|` operator and `tuple[]` syntax (e.g., use `Tuple[bool, Union[str, None]]`).
+*   Python 3.9 requires `typing.Union` and `typing.Tuple` for type hints instead of the `|` operator and `tuple[]` syntax (e.g., use `Tuple[bool, Union[str, None]]`).
-When sending transactions with `web3.py`, the signed transaction object (`signed_tx`) returned by `w3.eth.account.sign_transaction` exposes the raw bytes via the `raw_transaction` attribute (e.g., `w3.eth.send_raw_transaction(signed_tx.raw_transaction)`).
+*   When sending transactions with `web3.py`, the signed transaction object (`signed_tx`) returned by `w3.eth.account.sign_transaction` exposes the raw bytes via the `raw_transaction` attribute (e.g., `w3.eth.send_raw_transaction(signed_tx.raw_transaction)`).
+*   **Agent Analysis Depth:** When designing multi-stage analysis agents (e.g., initial screen -> deep dive), ensure the later stages explicitly incorporate the reasoning/context from earlier stages into their prompts to perform validation/refinement, not just redundant analysis.
+*   **Abstract Properties Implementation:** When inheriting from an Abstract Base Class (ABC) in Python that defines abstract properties, the subclass must implement these using the `@property` decorator.
+Simply setting instance attributes with the same name in `__init__` is insufficient and can lead to `TypeError` (can\'t instantiate abstract class) or `AttributeError` (can\'t set attribute if properties lack setters).
+*   **Frontend API Calls (Dev):** When fetching from a frontend dev server (e.g., localhost:5173) to a backend API running on a different port (e.g., localhost:8000), use the absolute URL (`http://localhost:8000/api/...`) in the `fetch` call, not a relative path (`/api/...`), to avoid 404 errors.
+*   **Strategic Action Generation:** For agents intended to suggest next steps based on analysis gaps, consider using a dedicated prompt/LLM call focused on generating actionable, strategic recommendations (e.g., specific tasks, queries) rather than just summarizing the identified gaps.
+*   **EMR Integration Complexity (Genomics):** Integrating specialized data like structured genomics from real EMRs is highly complex, involving potential challenges in API availability, data standardization, parsing diverse formats (FHIR, HL7, VCF, PDF reports), and requires significant upstream data engineering distinct from agent logic.
+*   **Realistic Mock Data:** When developing features dependent on complex data (like genomics), create mock data structures that accurately reflect the *type* and *format* of clinically relevant, processed information (e.g., summarized mutations, biomarkers), not just raw outputs, to enable realistic agent development.
+*   **NLP for Criterion Detection:** Identifying specific types of criteria (e.g., genomic) within free-text eligibility rules requires robust NLP techniques beyond simple keyword matching, potentially involving regex, named entity recognition, or classifiers for reliable detection.
+*   **Model Output Interpretation:** Integrating specialized AI models (like Evo 2) requires an interpretation layer to translate raw model outputs (scores, likelihoods) into clinically meaningful statuses (MET/NOT_MET/UNCLEAR) and evidence statements suitable for the application context.

 Scratchpad
 Current Task: Develop an AI Cancer Care CoPilot for Oncologists